silly-internet-tricks/todo-2024-06-16/README.md

      * Use standard browser APIs
  * EC2 free tier hosting in fresh AWS account

-## Next Steps
+## Next Steps (for next week)
- 1. define the rest api endpoints
+ 1. define the remaining rest api endpoints
+ 2. create the client
+   1. add forms for creating and editing all the records
+   2. display the records
+   3. we will need cookies for session state

 ## Additional Notes (for future reference)